-Before you launch texture creating process, you can setup the texture resolution and the desired UV map on the top of the Texture panel.
+Before launching the texture creating process, you can set up the texture resolution and the desired UV map on the top of the

 Create Texture button you can choose the views you want to use for texture grabbing (the views that don’t have a pinned model will be ignored automatically), pressing

-OK in that dialog will start the process of grabbing and stitching the texture, which usually takes a lot of processing power and also takes some time, so you need to be a little bit patient.
+OK in the dialog window starts the process of grabbing and stitching the texture, which usually takes a lot of processing power and also takes some time, so you need to be a little bit patient.

-Once the process finished you’ll see the texture applied to the object if you left the corresponding checkbox checked, or you’ll see a message in the status bar telling you that the texture was created — then you can apply the material automatically created with that texture using the
+Once the process is finished you can see the texture is applied to the object if you left the corresponding checkbox checked, if you didn’t — you’ll only see a message in Blender’s status bar telling you that the texture was created — then you can apply the material automatically created with for the texture using the